EDGENortheastern/sony-reddy-sys-test-dec-22/README.md

 We should write code that works as expected and is quick and simple to test.test suffixed test files that are exact copies of the source files.
 Finding the test files will thereafter be simple.

 ## Regression Testing
 Regression testing was utilised by the team to keep the code base consistent.
-When performing regression testing, a UI component is rendered, a snapshot is taken, and the result is compared to a reference snapshot file kept with the test.
-If the two snapshots differ, the test will fail because either the change is unexpected or the reference snapshot has to be updated to reflect the new UI component.
+When performing regression testing, Rendering a UI component, taking a snapshot, and comparing the outcome to a reference snapshot file stored with the test.
+If the two snapshots diverge, either the change is unexpected or the reference snapshot needs to be updated to reflect the new UI component, causing the test to fail.

 ## React Testing Library

 ### Testing Logic
-For our project, Jest is the best testing framework because it supports projects written in Babel, Typescript, Node, React, Angular, Vue, and other languages.
-Jest is a javascript testing framework that was created with simplicity in mind.
-The group used Jest to collaborate on creating testing blocks that quickly achieved 90–100% code coverage.
+For our project, Jest is the best testing framework because it supports applications created with languages like Babel, Typescript, Node, React, Angular, and Vue.
+A javascript testing framework called Jest was developed with a focus on simplicity.
+This is used to collaborate on creating testing blocks that quickly achieved 90–100% code coverage.
 For this project, utilising Jest is advantageous because it enables us to make our project more agile because we are confident that the code we have won't break quickly.

 ![Alt text](https://user-images.githubusercontent.com/117585807/209441254-3c85d0b4-cc9c-4809-bf74-1b2da83d83eb.png)